Notophthalmus perstriatus Range

 Striped Newts occur in the southeastern coastal plain, only in Georgia and Florida wetlands.
 Declines

 The Striped Newts are one of Georgia's rarest amphibian species, with just one known population remaining in the state.
 We need to save this beautiful species before it is too late!
 Habitat

 Major threats include loss of habitat and fire suppression.
-Gopher Frogs need open canopy ponds with wiregrass and this habitat disappears when naturally occurring wild fires are suppressed.
-Because of this, Gopher Frogs are disappearing from protected lands.
+Striped Newts need open canopy ponds with wiregrass and this habitat disappears when naturally occurring wild fires are suppressed.
 Recovery Plan

 In our first year as a partner on this project, the Amphibian Foundation produced over 120 young Striped Newts!
 A portion of these have already been released, with our conservation partners, into protected habit in the Florida panhandle.
 The rest are growing in our Amphibian Conservation and Research Center for later release.